 But what about Matthew butchering Zechariah 9:9?

 Matthew is clearly steeped in Judaism, as one can tell from reading his gospel.
 He shows a clear understanding of Hebrew throughout the rest of his book.
 We see this in how he translates passages elsewhere, notably his use of Isaiah 53:4.
 (See Mt.
-8:16-17)
+8:16-17) Regarding the double-donkey objection, Gundry writes: “it is quite unreasonable to suggest that Matthew, who demonstrably had a good command of Hebrew, added the extra animal to fit a text he radically misunderstood”.
+(Gundry, The use of the Old Testament in St. Matthew’s Gospel)

 WAS MATTHEW TOO QUICK TO FIND PROOF PASSAGES, OR ARE CRITICS TOO QUICK TO FIND FAULT?

-Critics 2,000 years removed from the events are quick to say that Matthew was willing to make up weird stuff to make Jesus look more like the one who fulfills prophecy.
+Critics 2,000 years removed from the events are quick to say that Matthew was willing to make up weird stuff to make Jesus look more like the one who fulfills the prophecy.
 But couldn’t this be a case of projection?
 Rather than reading the text with a little charity, they’re quick to make Matthew look like he’s trying to sell us some hee-haw.
-Maybe they’re the one trying to ransack the texts with the wrong intentions rather than Matthew.
-I find this whole double-donkey objection to be rather well…rather asinine.
+Maybe they’re the ones trying to ransack the texts with the wrong intentions rather than Matthew.
+I find this whole double-donkey objection to be rather well… asinine.